Stochastic Neural Networks for Automatic Cell Tracking in Microscopy Image Sequences of Bacterial Colonies

-To simplify our exposition, we \emph{ignore Case 3}, which can be handled by minor extensions of the cost minimization algorithms develop below.
+To simplify our exposition, we \emph{ignore Case 3}.
+We discuss Case 3 in greater detail in the conclusions in \secref{s:conclusions}.
 Consequently, a valid (true) registration mapping $f$ will take values in the set $\{B_+\} \cup \{B_+ \times B_+\}$.

-\section{Calibration of Cost Function Weights}
+\subsection{Calibration of Cost Function Weights}